jglomsk/EZ-source/ReadMe.txt

 ## Compiling

-In order to create an use your program, you're going to need:
+In order to create and use your program, you're going to need (for alternative, go to line 47):
 1: The interpreter that you should have downloaded.
     A: For Windows users: ez.exe
     B: For Mac/Linux users: ez.out